Online Farm-Centered Learning Network for Social Change

 Certificate in Applied Agroecology

 A community-sourced curriculum, offering an introduction to the principles and application of ecological agriculture.
-MESA’s ground-breaking, popular interactive course provides the technical and theoretical toolkit needed to face our increasingly globalized food system.
+MESA’s ground-breaking, participatory TAAP courses provide the technical and theoretical toolkit needed to face our increasingly globalized food system.
 Drawing on agroecology’s ancestral roots in the global south, students gain an excellent foundation and join a global community seeking to build a just, agroecological future.

 Certificate in Organic Seed Production

-In 2016, MESA proudly partnered with the Organic Seed Alliance (OSA) to develop a Seed Internship Program, supporting beginning seed farmers to access comprehensive learning resources, connect with mentors and buyers, and grow a network of experienced seed farms.
-Since 2016, over 400 students enrolled in this course!
-The course is not running in 2020, but is slated to begin again in 2021 on OSA’s own platform.
-Please visit OSA’s website for 2021 course information.
+In 2016, MESA partnered with the Organic Seed Alliance (OSA) to develop a Seed Internship Program, supporting beginning seed farmers to access comprehensive learning resources, connect with mentors and buyers, and grow a network of experienced seed farms.
+From 2016-2019, over 400 students enrolled in this course!

 Farmers Building Climate Resilience & Fire Resilience